31 officers sued over Pulse nightclub massacre

 Gruler declined to comment Thursday, referring ABC News to the city and police department.

-Mateen, a U.S. born citizen who had pledged his allegiance to the Islamic State terrorist organization in a 911 called he made from the nightclub, attacked the club June 12, 2016.
+Mateen, a U.S. born citizen who had pledged his allegiance to the Islamic State terrorist organization in a 911 call he made from the nightclub, attacked the club June 12, 2016.

 The police investigation showed that Mateen began the massacre around 2 a.m., but it wasn't until around 5 a.m. that Orlando police officers shot him to death after they used an armored truck to breach a wall.